Reverend Musical Instruments: History

 The original Reverend models had distinctive body shape made from non-traditional materials.
-Inspired by semi-hollow designs produced by Silvertone as well as the venerable Gibson ES-335, the original Reverend models were constructed using a core of solid mahogany surrounded by acoustic chambers.
+Inspired by semi-hollow designs produced by Silvertone as well as the venerable Gibson ES-335, the original models were constructed using a core of solid mahogany surrounded by acoustic chambers.
 A strip of molded plastic provided the frame while the front and back of the guitar was constructed of phenolic laminate sheets in a variety of colors and finishes.
 All American-built Reverends were identical in body shape, with various models set apart by their pickup choices and tremolos.

 Although Reverend guitars were initially sold in large guitar stores around the country, Joe Naylor eventually made the decision to sell all of his guitars direct through an internet website for a short time.
 This move was one of many major changes instituted by Naylor over the years, as Naylor tried to adapt to the changing market.
 A short-lived line of bass-guitars, called the Rumblefish, received excellent reviews from critics but were eventually discontinued.

 In 2006, all USA Reverends were to be discontinued in favor of an imported line constructed in Korea.
 These guitars, known initially as the Stage King series and now known as Reverend Guitars, featured solid wood bodies and a variety of shapes.
 The new Reverend models have been highly regarded by players for their overall quality, affordable price, and distinctive appearance.

 In 2007, Naylor announced that guitars formerly made of mahogany would in the future be made of korina (Terminalia superba, also known as African limba) wood instead.
 Naylor cited more consistent guitar weight and excellent resonance as the reason for the change, which came into effect with guitars over serial number 07468.

 The company was bought by Ken and Penny Haas in 2010, and Joe Naylor retained his role as the designer and technical advisor.
 Under this arrangement, the Reverend Guitars line expanded to over 50 guitar models and more than 10 bass models.
 The company moved to Sylvania Township, Ohio, in 2015.

 Reverend Guitars bought Joe Naylor's pickup company, Railhammer Pickups, in 2017 under the same arrangement as Reverend Guitars.
 Railhammer Pickups holds a patent for their design: US Patent No. D737891.

 Reverend Guitars signature models have been created with several notable artists, including Billy Corgan, Reeves Gabrels, and Mike Watt.